abbreviatedman/spellbound/data/quotes.md

 135
 00:05:22,535 --> 00:05:25,642
-- We have no choice but...
+- We have no choice but…
 - We have to kill him.

 136